History of "Go Ye" Mission and Markoma

 1961

-• In the autumn the Markoma Bible Academy opens its doors and receives the school's first 18 students.
+• In the autumn the Markoma Bible Academy opens its doors and receives the school's first 18 students on its 250-acre campus.
 Markoma is a coeducational/interdenominational, four-year Christian high school that welcomes students from around the United States and many foreign countries, as well as serving as a school and home for missionary children whose parents are on the foreign field.
+Beginning in 1961 and continuing through much of the school's history, about 20% of the student body consisted of students from the Tahlequah area, with the remaining students coming from different parts of the United States and other countries.
+From the beginning, the school focused on providing "all kinds of activities to make the student's life on campus one of enjoyment as well as study and work."
+Also from the beginning, athletics played a big part of the education program, including soccer, basketball, volleyball, track, and cheerleading along with the Mabee Athletic Center which was built in the 1970s.
+In addition, music (including local and traveling "Chorale" groups) played a vital part of the students' educational experience.
 The school, which is built on the "Tom Graham Farm," is initially located in the Graham House (later known as Markoma's "Guest House").
 Before becoming known as the "Graham Farm," the school site was on the grounds of the "Old Cherokee Male Seminary" which burned in 1910.
 The first floor of the Graham House serves as the kitchen, dining room, laundry and classrooms, the second floor houses the girls' dorm, and the basement is the boys' dorm.
 Virgil Ralph Dirks is the founding Director of the school.
 He later serves as a counselor and choral director at Markoma from 1966-1969.

 • The school is introduced to the community at the Cherokee County Dairy Association summer event with the following statement: "What you see on the campus and farm is potential!
 The areas of development are many and varied.
 The history of the campus and farm site is rich.
 We believe the future also to be rich, fruitful in the building of stalwart Christian character and the training of community leaders and citizens."
 Markoma's Holstein Grade A Dairy is highlighted during the Cherokee County Dairy Association's summer tour.